Sydney Football Stadium (2022): History

+In August 2025, it became known that the stadium had drainage issues which caused a ten week closure of the site.

 Construction

 Demolition of the previous stadium began on 8 March 2019.
 Opposition from local interest groups saw them attempt to prevent or slow the demolition via legal action before the 2019 New South Wales state election.
 After a short court-ordered delay just prior to the election, the existing Government was returned and the demolition of the old stadium continued through to completion on 18 December 2019 at a cost of $40 million.

-Construction of the stadium commenced on 15 April 2020 by construction giant John Holland Group, with major piling and excavation works beginning the following month.
+Construction of the stadium commenced on 15 April 2020 by John Holland, with major piling and excavation works beginning the following month.
 By the end of 2020 work on the structure had commenced on all four sides of the new venue, which included the main lift cores and precast placement works which would make up the main seating area.
 Following this the main formwork contractors commenced to allow the slabs to be poured for the main back of house areas.
 The first seats were installed on 27 October 2021.

 Additional facilities and membership

 Colocated with the Stadium but constructed under a separate contract is the Sporting Club of Sydney.
 This is a premium gym and wellness centre including gymnasiums, squash courts, pools, sauna and spas.

 Various memberships are available that provide access to the SCG, Allianz Stadium and the fitness and lifestyle facilities.
 SCG Members do not have access to Allianz Stadium nor the fitness and lifestyle facilities.

 Members have access to dedicated seating, bars and restaurants within the stadium.

 Various Tenant Clubs also offer membership to their home games at the stadium.
 These seats are generally in public areas other than Tunnel and Clubhouse memberships offered by Sydney FC.

+Just like the Western Sydney Stadium the SFS also has dual configuration safe standing to be used by active support.
+Quick removal seating blocks are able to be switched out for standing rails in the three bays of the Northern end.

 Political and contractual issues

-The demolition and rebuild of the stadium was a major political issue for the 2019 New South Wales state election.
-Sydney journalist, Peter FitzSimons, published articles opposing the build.
-The state Labor party, which was in Opposition, elected to oppose the rebuild as their official policy.
-The election was won by the then-incumbent government and the Sydney Football Stadium rebuild continued post-election.
+The demolition and rebuild of the stadium was an issue in the 2019 New South Wales state election.
+The opposition Labor Party opposed the rebuild.
+The election was won by the incumbent government and the Sydney Football Stadium rebuild continued post-election.

 In December 2018, Lendlease was unveiled as the successful bidder to carry out the demolition and construction work.
-At the time, then-Minister for Sport Stuart Ayres MP was quizzed over how the contract for construction could be awarded, because development consent had not been secured for stage two.
+Minister for Sport Stuart Ayres was quizzed over how the contract for construction could be awarded, because development consent had not been secured for stage two.

-On 26 July 2019, John Sidoti, then-Minister for Sport, Multiculturalism, Seniors and Veterans, announced Lendlease would not be constructing the new stadium because it was unable to complete the A$729 million project within budget.
+On 26 July 2019, Minister for Sport, Multiculturalism, Seniors and Veterans John Sidoti, announced Lendlease would not be constructing the new stadium because it was unable to complete the $729 million project within budget.
 At this stage demolition was mostly complete and it appeared the original contract was a fixed price option for the construction phase.
 John Holland took over the project after Lendlease declined to continue.